py5coding/py5book/developer/how_does_py5_work.md

 # How Does py5 Work?

-This document explains py5's basic architecture and how it is able to connect the Processing Library's Java code to Python 3 using JPype.
+This document explains py5's basic architecture and how it is able to make the Java Processing jars available to the Python 3 interpreter using JPype.

 The intended audience is intermediate to advanced coders with some experience creating Sketches with the original Java version of Processing.